H3ndrik-Jan/EA-UTA12-interface/README.md

 ![alt text](https://github.com/H3ndrik-Jan/EA-UTA12-interface/blob/master/pictures/Housing.jpg)

 Anyways while doing this project I learned a lot of things, because I never used MySql before, and also never really made a web interface with php, javascript and apache2 before.
 On the electronics side, it was very educational 'hacking' an interface of a professional device.

+## Disclaimer
+Obviously this is not an Elektro Automatik product.
+It was developed using all the datasheets Elektro Automatik provides online.
+If you would want to replicate it, do it on your own risk.